 Congratulations on your success as a Certified Clean Marina and for promoting best management practices to protect water quality.
 You and your facility are part of a statewide, regional and national network of Clean Marinas recognized as exemplary environmental stewards.
 The process for recertification involves several steps:

-- Complete and submit your pledge statement (see below) to continue Clean Marina efforts.
+- Complete and submit your pledge statement (on registration form) to continue Clean Marina efforts.

-- Review prior certification checklists and the Clean Marina Classroom before completing the new Certification Checklist 2020 edition and before scheduling a site visit.
+- Review prior certification checklists and the Clean Marina Resource Guide before completing the Certification Checklist.

 - Once recertified, fly your new Clean Marina flag and let your boaters know of your continued efforts to keep the Great Lakes clean.